Pokemon Sword and Shield: Two ways to get a discount

-You can catch a super-hot Nintendo Switch Pokemon game for under $50 with eBay seller Rushhourwholesaler's tempting Black Friday deal: get Pokemon Sword or Shield for $47.99.
-If it's hard to pick just one, you can purchase both Pokemon Sword and Shield for $88.88 through Nationwide Distributors via Google Shopping with promo code 19CYBER12.
-Offer ends Nov.
-30, but the store might sell out beforehand.
+You can catch a super-hot Nintendo Switch Pokemon game for under $50 with eBay seller Rushhourwholesaler's tempting Black Friday deal (which seems like it's going to extend through Cyber Monday): get Pokemon Sword or Shield for $47.99.

 There's yet another option worth considering: Geek Alliance (via Rakuten) has Pokemon Sword or Pokemon Shield for $55.49 -- and your purchase also nets you Rakuten points worth $11.
 Those points (which require you to have a Rakuten account) are nearly as good as cash: They can be applied to any other purchase you make from the online store.
 In fact, you could purchase one of the games for $55.49, claim your points, then come back and get the other for $44.49.
 (The math: $55.49 minus $11.)